BanklessTimes

 Proof-Of-Stake

-Proof-Of-Stake is supposedly the future of blockchain consensus mechanisms.
-The Ethereum network has been working on transitioning from PoW to PoS for some time now but is seemingly a stark challenge to actually implement.
-PoS does not require intensive energy consumption or computing power but instead a volume of the token native to the blockchain - for example on the Ethereum network this would be ETH.
+Proof-of-Stake is supposedly the future of blockchain consensus mechanisms.
+The Ethereum network transitioned to this mining process in 2022.
+PoS does not require intensive energy consumption or computing power but instead a volume of the token native to the blockchain – for example on the Ethereum network this would be ETH.

 In this system, there are no miners but validators.
 Validators are paid with all or part of the transaction fees that reside within the block they have validated.
 Validators are selected for the most part on how much ETH they hold.
 When they hold a certain amount they may apply to be a validator and begin to earn rewards for their services.